 - Health issues: Older MDF may contain formaldehyde.
 However, due to voluntary industry actions and legislation like the Formaldehyde Standards for Wood Composites Act, this may not be the case with newer MDF thermofoil cabinets.

 Nearly all major cabinet manufacturers offer some form of thermofoil cabinets, including:

 Builders and Designers Comment

 When the aim is a premium, high-end remodel, designers and builders generally recommend against installing thermofoil.
-Paul McAlary of Main Line Kitchen Design (Narbeth, PA) says that thermofoil cabinets were once popular but are no longer are acceptable for most kitchen remodels.
+Paul McAlary of Main Line Kitchen Design (Narberth, Pennsylvania) says that thermofoil cabinets were once popular but are no longer are acceptable for most kitchen remodels.
 Even if you like thermofoil cabinets, McAlary says that subsequent buyers of your home may not, rendering your home less sale-worthy.
-This sentiment is echoed by Nick Dellos, a general contractor and construction consultant in Granada Hills, CA. He says the problem is that thermofoil saves money for builders but doesn't pass on value to the homebuyers.
+This sentiment is echoed by Nick Dellos, a general contractor and construction consultant in Granada Hills, California.
+He says the problem is that thermofoil saves money for builders but doesn't pass on value to the homebuyers.

-On the positive side, a number of homeowners report owning thermofoil cabinets for up to ten years with no problems—not even chipping and peeling.
+On the positive side, a number of homeowners report owning thermofoil cabinets for up to 10 years with no problems—not even chipping and peeling.
 Cabinet suppliers point out that thermofoil is a waterproof surfacing material that is easy to clean.
 With enough care, they say, thermofoil cabinets can serve a homeowner well for many years.